 Verbs to nouns

 This is the most common form of nominalization.
-It allows you to describe a process as a static event.
+It allows you to describe a process as a static event rather than an ongoing action.

 - Investigate becomes investigation